-Implement Dependency Firewall with OPA Policies
+Implement Dependency Firewall with OPA policies

-- The Dependency Firewall feature flag (
+- Dependency Firewall feature flag (

-- Familiarity with policy as code concepts, your package manager ecosystem (npm, Maven, etc.), and software supply chain security principles
+- Familiarity with policy as code concepts, your package manager ecosystem (npm, Maven, etc.), and software supply chain security principles.

-- Experience with Open Policy Agent (OPA) and Rego language is helpful but not required—this tutorial includes examples
+- OPA and Rego experience is helpful but not required.
+This tutorial includes examples you can use directly.

 Overview

-- Create Policy and Policy Set: Define OPA policies using Rego and organize them into policy sets
+- Create policy and policy set: Define OPA policies using Rego and organize them into policy sets.

-- Enable Dependency Firewall: Configure your upstream proxy registry to use the policy sets
+- Enable Dependency Firewall: Configure your upstream proxy registry to use the policy sets.

-- Monitor and Review: Fetch packages and view policy violations in the Dependency Firewall dashboard
+- Monitor and review: Fetch packages and view policy violations in the Dependency Firewall dashboard.

-Step 1: Create Policy and Policy Set
+Step 1: Create a policy and policy set

-Create a Policy
+Create a policy

 -